-Leeds United v West Bromwich Albion
+Ayling earns Leeds draw against West Brom

-First Half ends, Leeds United 0, West Bromwich Albion 0.
+Match ends, Leeds United 1, West Bromwich Albion 1.

+Former Leeds United backroom staff man Carlos Corberan had to settle for a draw on his return to Elland Road with West Bromwich Albion.

+Corberan's Baggies looked set to steal all three points with Brandon Thomas-Asante's controversial 52nd-minute opener.

 Line-ups